technologiesubtile/WLAN_booster_spectral/README.md

 Spectral characterization af the EP-AB003 WLAN booster heinrich.diesinger@gmx.net, F4HYZ

-The EP-AB003 should make a nice radio frontend for 2.4 GHz (and possibly more!) ham radio both as transmitter and receiver.
+The EP-AB003 should make a decent radio frontend for 2.4 GHz (and possibly more!) ham radio both as transmitter and receiver.
 After the integrated SAW (?) filter has attracted my curiosity, i acquire some spectra using the nano VNA.
 In a previous post i have presented a modification consisting in adding an optional RX port for connecting the booster to a SDR transceiver with separate Rx/Tx ports.
 The spectral characterization presented here can be performed both on the modified and on the original version of the EP-AB003.

 Reminder about the drawbacks and limitations of the nanoVNA: